stianlaa/rpi-greenhouse/README.md

-# rpi-greenhouse
+# greenhouse
-A greenhouse application for raspberry pi
+A java greenhouse backend application for raspberry pi